mautic/mautic-documentation/pages/12.Plugins/07.Gmail/docs.en.md

 2. Click on the GMail plugin button and enter a secret or key to validate the Mautic Helper Chrome Extension
 ![image](https://cloud.githubusercontent.com/assets/2924026/18927155/f336b23e-8577-11e6-99a7-9e1e5b493f5c.png)

-3. Install the [Mautic Helper Chrome Extension][Mautic Helper Chrome Extension] from the Chrome Web Store
+3. Install the [Mautic Helper Chrome Extension][chrome-extension] from the Chrome Web Store
 ![image](https://cloud.githubusercontent.com/assets/2924026/18927690/2c995d2c-857a-11e6-9870-c5bf5b27e3be.png)

 4. Configure the extension using the options page that will automatically be displayed.
 (Remember to use the same secret you entered in Mautic)